 Around this time I shifted my focus to the keyboard, studying the piano under Chew Kuan Ni and Teo Kian Seng, and later the organ under Evelyn Lim, Dean of the Singapore Chapter of the American Guild of Organists.
 My foray into keyboard music culminated in an organ performance at the Concert Hall of the Esplanade, Singapore's premier performing arts venue, in a public masterclass by international concert organist Carlo Curley.
 During this time I also undertook historical research on the pipe organs of Singapore, resulting in several publications including an article in The Organ magazine (UK).
-In addition, I initiated and organized an organ recital by American organist Arthur LaMirande at Singapore's oldest pipe organ at the Cathedral of the Good Shepherd in 2007, presenting a programme considered highly adventurous by local standards at the time.
+In addition, I initiated and organized an organ recital by late American organist Arthur LaMirande at Singapore's oldest pipe organ at the Cathedral of the Good Shepherd in 2007, presenting a programme considered highly adventurous by local standards at the time.
 In the UK, I held a solo photographic exhibition on the pipe organs of the University of Cambridge, in collaboration with Directors of Music at various university colleges and sponsored by the university.

 At the organ of the Concert Hall of the Esplanade.
 Photo: Yoo Ji Eun.

 Subsequently I returned to the symphony orchestra which I have found to be my true calling.
-As a result of playing concurrently with several orchestras in Singapore and the United Kingdom, including some of the top ensembles at the University of Cambridge, I enjoy a diversified portfolio (in financial parlance) of music-making that transcends the programming styles of individual orchestras.
+As a result of playing concurrently with several orchestras in Singapore and the United Kingdom, including some of the top ensembles at the University of Cambridge, I enjoy a diversified portfolio of music-making that transcends the programming styles of individual orchestras.
 In addition, I have served on a major orchestral committee, taking on an even more proactive role in making music happen for the enjoyment of performers and audiences alike.
 I also created The Orchestra of Music Lovers and organized its inaugural concert in Cambridge.